 Vietnam.vn - Nền tảng quảng bá Việt Nam

-To make trekking an attractive form of tourism
+To make trekking an attractive form of tourism.

 Báo Thanh HóaBáo Thanh Hóa19/07/2025

-To make trekking an attractive form of tourism
+To make trekking an attractive form of tourism.

-Trekking tourists explore Pu Luong Nature Reserve.
+Tourists trek to explore the Pu Luong Nature Reserve.

-In particular, it is necessary to emphasize the role of the local community.
-Training the community on environmental protection activities, welcoming tourists, developing homestay services, handicrafts... not only helps them earn more income, but also contributes to raising awareness of preserving cultural identity and protecting natural resources.
-When the winding trails in the middle of the forest become a lifeline, when the indigenous people become true cultural ambassadors, and when tourists not only come and go but bring with them deep memories of a magical land - that is when trekking is not only attractive, but also becomes a new highlight of Thanh tourism.
+In particular, the role of local communities needs to be emphasized.
+Training the community on environmental protection, welcoming tourists, developing homestay services, handicrafts, etc., not only helps them earn extra income but also contributes to raising awareness of preserving cultural identity and protecting natural resources.
+When winding trails through the mountains become a lifeline, when local people become true cultural ambassadors, and when tourists not just come and go but carry with them deep memories of a magical land – that's when trekking becomes not only attractive but also a new highlight of Thanh Hoa tourism.

-Article and photos: Hoai Anh
+Text and photos: Hoai Anh

 Source: https://baothanhhoa.vn/de-trekking-tro-thanh-loai-hinh-du-lich-hap-dan-255249.htm